PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 In terms of bad points, I’ve gotta mention the name.
 TruFierce Nutrition PreFierce Pre Workout.
 Who the f**k came up with this?!
 You need a sip of pre workout just to pronounce it!

-With regards to the actual formula, they’ve included a so-called “fat burning blend” alongside the ingredients mentioned above.
-I despise these blends because they’re simply thrown in so the company can make claims of “fat burning” to make the product more marketable but, in truth, it’ll do very little.
+With regards to the actual formula, they’ve included a “fat burning blend” alongside the ingredients mentioned above.
+I despise these blends because they’re added just so the company can make marketing claims of “fat burning” and sell more units when in truth they do very little.

-One final negative – there’s no no acetyl l-tyrosine or potassium citrate.
+There’s one final negative – the product does not contain acetyl l-tyrosine or potassium citrate.

 PREFIERCE PRE WORKOUT REVIEW – INGREDIENT BREAKDOWN